CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

     ![Map new map instance](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_new_map.png)

 3. Let´s first import the restaurants and cafes in Berlin, which is the relevant subset of the Data Appeal Main Listing dataset for our tutorial.
-Navigate to "Add source from:" and select the table "cpg_dataappeal_restaurants_and_cafes_berlin", located under the "demo_tables" folder in the CARTO Data Warehouse connection
+Navigate to "Add source from:" and select the table "dataappeal_restaurants_and_cafes_berlin_cpg", located under the "demo_tables" folder in the CARTO Data Warehouse connection

     When the table loads, click on "More options" in the source and "Show data table".
 Scroll to the right and observe the columns "reviews", "sentiment" and "footfall", which are relevant in our case.
 Visit the dataset [documentation](https://carto.com/spatial-data-catalog/browser/dataset/tdac_placessenti_705ef6b/) to understand what the variables represent.